 INDUCTION COOKTOP VS. ELECTRIC COOKTOP

 Both electric and induction cooktops offer sleek, smooth surfaces that are easy to clean, but electric cooktops operate a little differently than induction cooktops.
 Radiant electric cooktops use infrared energy to heat an element, which in turn heats the pan holding your food, while induction heats the pan directly.
 Unlike induction cooktops, electric cooktops take a bit longer to cool off.
+Our electric configurations come in 2-burner or 5-burner options.

 When deciding whether an electric or induction cooktop is best for you, here are a couple of things to consider: